 (d) placement with a person who is not an Aboriginal person or a Torres Strait Islander but who, in the opinion of the CEO, is sensitive to the needs of the child and capable of promoting the child’s ongoing affiliation with the child’s culture, and where possible, the child’s family.

-[Section 12 amended by No. 49 of 2010 s.
+[Section 12 amended: No. 49 of 2010 s.
 40.]

 13. Principle of self-determination